kubernetes-sigs/krew/site/content/docs/user-guide/install.md

 weight: 400
 ---

-Plugins can be installed with `kubectl krew install` command:
+Plugins can be installed with the `kubectl krew install` command:

 ```text
 {{<prompt>}}kubectl krew install ca-cert